 Better yet, get your loved one a "Niu Health for a New You" GIFT CARD!
 Choose a New Patient Visit or Basic Deep System Reset!
 Or register them for the upcoming Reiki workshop they've been meaning to take (see below)!
 Check out our new Square Shop for Gift Card pick up, 1st class mailing, or in-office redemption.

-Dr. Christine posts cutting edge studies on health regularly on Facebook along with the latest schedule of Reiki classes.
+Dr. Chris posts cutting edge studies on health regularly on Facebook along with the latest schedule of Reiki classes.
 Like our page so you can keep up with the latest in holistic health news!

 Article highlights include: